Energy consumption has become a primary design constraint, along with performance and clock frequency:

 - European laws become stricter about energy.

-We need to use less energy to comply!
+We need to use much less energy.

-Lower energy consumption only can be achieved by proper design at all levels of abstraction: from architectural design to component selection and physical implementation, but also through careful use and control of the operating system and careful design of application programs.
+Lower energy consumption can only be achieved by proper design at all levels of abstraction: from architectural design to component selection and physical implementation, but also through careful use and control of the operating system and careful design of application programs.
 Power management and functionality are interwoven and ask for a real time control.

 This workshop gives a broad and systematic overview of the overwhelming possibilities for ultra low power design.
 More experienced people can also benefit from this course because of the overview and the many hints and tips.
-Experience with the approaches discussed in this workshop shows that energy consumption can be reduced by several orders of magnitude.

 Various hardware blocks are discussed from the perspective of their possibility to consume less power: MCU’s, memory/processor/I-O, sensors & interfacing, radio, energy sources, regulators.
 Reduction possibilities are discussed on various levels: